Defining Long COVID symptoms

 Things to note:

-- VOICE allows you to use an alias username so that you can share your thoughts anonymously, if you wish.
+- If you wish, you can use an alias username so that you can share your thoughts anonymously

 - By contributing to this challenge you agree for your comments or images to being publicly available and may be used by us and others as part of promoting the research or sharing experiences of Long COVID.
 We will credit content to the username shown